Click the link below to view the Pupil Premium.

 Boosting staffing in core subjects to support rapid learning of students whose needs require highly trained and familiar staff only to support them

-Planned summer activities for Year 10’s to complete coursework and ‘bank’ credits for Gateway qualifications to mitigate potential disruptions to learning in the Autumn Term 2021.
+There were planned summer activities for Year 10’s to complete coursework and ‘bank’ credits for Gateway qualifications to mitigate potential disruptions to learning in the Autumn Term 2021.